JoshClose/Pjax.Mvc/README.md

 ### Controller

 In your controller, add the `PjaxAttribute` to the class or action method.
 This will setup your controller to receive and send pjax.
-You controller must also implement `IPjax`.
+Your controller must also implement `IPjax`.

 ```c#
 [Pjax]